Discover more from in a panoramic?

 “What the fuck am I doing with my life?”

-Despite living on my own, with sky-high bills and stressful landlords, I still felt more like a child than I had ever felt living under my parents' roof.
+Despite embracing adulthood by moving out and being plagued by sky-high bills and terrible landlords, I still felt more like a child than I ever had under my parents' roof.
 There's no fun in perpetually feeling 17— when was maturity going to kick in?

 Maybe part of my immaturity resulted from going through a transitional period of my life both publicly (because I tweeted through the pain) and privately.
-While social puberty in your twenties is not as physically altering as growing armpit hair for the first time, it is equally as embarrassing as wearing a training bra at 11.
+While social puberty in your twenties isn’t as physically altering as growing armpit hair for the first time, it is equally as embarrassing as getting caught out wearing a training bra during P.E.
 Part of that social puberty includes coming to terms with love and all its side effects.

 Ultimately, I decided against that since the level of vulnerability required to allow strangers to judge my romantic woes felt impossible.
 Why should I put myself or anyone else on a metaphorical chopping block where we would both be sentenced to social media exile?

-The last thing I wanted was for my experiences to become an AITA (Am I The Asshole) or r/relationships post circulated on a Twitter thread where people debate how much each party contributed to a breakdown of the relationship without considering any of the humanity involved.
+The last thing I wanted was for my experiences to become an AITA (Am I The Asshole) or r/relationships post circulated on a Twitter thread where people debate how much each party contributed to the breakdown of the relationship without considering the humanity of those involved.
 It wouldn't matter if I wrote about it with grace or tried to be fair— divulging would be seen as a revenge attempt rather than a cathartic release.
 Even if I blamed myself, examined dynamics, or self-reflected, my pain would turn into meme fodder.
-The mere idea of bringing such grief to a place that rewards behaviour, such as the West Elm Caleb witchhunt, gave me a migraine.
+The mere idea of bringing my grief to a place that rewards behaviour, like the West Elm Caleb witchhunt, made me sick to my stomach.

-Yet, as I sat in my heat-laden room and watched Harry run after Sally on New Years' Eve to say he loved her, I felt electrified.
-That’s the thing about great films and, ultimately, great screenwriting; it helps uncover parts of yourself that have long been hidden.
-I forgot that I was a hopeless romantic and that part of me had settled in most of my experiences with love thus so far.
+Yet, as I sat in my heat-laden room and watched Harry run after Sally on New Year's Eve to say he loved her—I felt electrified.
+That’s the thing about great films and, ultimately, great screenwriting.
+They help uncover parts of yourself that have long been hidden.
+I forgot that I was a hopeless romantic and that, in all honesty, part of me had settled in most of my experiences with love so far.

 When it comes to romance, I feel stuck.
-You can't wriggle yourself out of this kind of stuck with soap and oil.
-It’s the type of stuck where whenever I attempt to alter my position, it all caves in—crushing my body into the ground and rendering me dead upon arrival.
+It’s the type of stuck where, when I attempt to alter my position, it all caves in—crushing my body into the ground and rendering me dead upon arrival.
 I’m at the ‘right’ age and now have the freedom to figure out what I want in a potential partner, but part of me feels as if I don’t know what to look out for because I didn't spend my teenage years developing a perfectly crafted radar for bullshit.
-Not to mention that any romantic advice wasn’t going to be taken from those in my vicinity— romance has not been a part of my genetic makeup.
+Not to mention that any romantic advice wasn’t going to be taken from those in my vicinity.
+To put it lightly, romance has not been a part of my genetic makeup.

 Despite this, I have always enjoyed romance as a genre.
 In TV, movies, and books, I found what I imagined the perfect partnership would be like.
 Reading about crushes in Jacqueline Wilson's Girls series as a child made my heart flutter.
 Towards the end of my childhood, I started taking the soap operas my mother watched more seriously.
+My mother would translate between Arabic, English and Somali to make sure I followed along with her Turkish masalsalats.
 Yearning connects people across continents and cultures— it's a universal language.
-However, it wasn't until I watched When Harry Met Sally for the first time that everything clicked; I was in love with love.

-The reality of my teenage years wasn't full of puppy love.
-As discussed in my essay failsafe, I did not engage in romantic pursuits until my late teens-early 20s.
+My teen years weren't full of puppy love.
+In fact, I didn’t engage in romantic pursuits until my late teens and early 20s.
 There was always more ease in reading or watching a romantic story than living it.
-Yet, even with my dreaded experience with the boy who shall remain nameless, I realised that I had opened a door in my heart that could no longer be bolted shut.
+However, at 18, I took a chance and told my long-term crush I had feelings for him.
+Sadly, it ended terribly and led to my first experience of heartbreak, but I realised then that I had opened a door in my heart that could no longer be bolted shut.
 No matter how much I tried to convince myself that remaining alone would be easier, the taste of love awoke my senses like someone rising from the dead.
 I spoke in riddles of yearning and desire as if it were a mother tongue.

 The weird thing is that many of our parents didn't necessarily meet, marry, and have children by that age, but there’s still this looming invisible pressure on you.
 For me, it’s an unintended consequence of growing up in Saudi Arabia, where my classmates and friends spoke about getting married at the ages of 20 and 21.
 I remember telling people what ages my parents were when they got married and them being visibly surprised.
-My father married when he was 25, one year older than I am now.
+My father married when he was 25—the same age I am now.
 In contrast, my mother was 30 years old—a not-so-typical age pairing between two Muslims from incredibly different ethnic and cultural backgrounds.

 My parents have never prioritised marriage in my life.
 Unlike girls I knew, I never had marriage dangling over my head as an expectation to fulfil early on—instead, they focused on my education and career goals.
 My mother wanted me to have my own life before settling down.
 And yet, I still feel like Charlotte from Pride and Prejudice (2005) when she says, "I'm 27 years old.
 I've no money and no prospects.
 I'm already a burden to my parents.”